woody-bfdi-irl/woody-bfdi-irl/README.md

  ;; dni reality checkers bru.

- ;; if theres anything i need to clarify feel free to dm me on dc! (weepingghost)
+ ;; if theres anything i need to clarify feel free to dm me on dc! (weepingghosst)